Steak for every meal, everyday. That’s the carnivore diet in a nutshell, and it’s growing in popularity.

-Another guess as to why Mikhaila’s blood work looks so good ties back in with my previous sterol theory.
-I think a lot of people who do really well on a carnivore diet have undiagnosed sitosterolemia, and in these people perhaps the LDL-C numbers are mostly comprised of phospholipids?
+Another guess as to why Mikhaila’s blood work looks so good could have something to do with sterols.
+It’s possible some who do really well on a carnivore diet have undiagnosed sitosterolemia, and in these people perhaps the LDL-C numbers are mostly comprised of phospholipids?

 Removing the plant sterol lowers the LDL-C dramatically.